 - Maintain the University's academic standards.

-- Request current documentation from a student completed by an appropriate professional source to verify the need for reasonable accommodations, academic adjustments, and/or auxiliary aids.
+- Request current documentation from a student completed by an appropriate professional source to establish the need for reasonable accommodations, academic adjustments, and/or auxiliary aids.

-- Discuss a student’s need for reasonable accommodations, academic adjustments, and/or auxiliary aids with the professional source of his/her documentation.
+- Discuss a student’s need for reasonable accommodations, academic adjustments, and/or auxiliary aids with the professional source of their documentation, as needed.
 The student's signed consent will be needed to authorize such a discussion.

 - Select among equally effective and appropriate accommodations, adjustments, and/or auxiliary aids in consultation with students with disabilities.

-- Constitute a substantial change or alteration to an essential element of a course or program;
+b.
+Constitute a substantial change or alteration to an essential element of a course or program; or

 Coastal Carolina University has the following responsibilities: